 - Your emotional feelings about not being genetically related to your child.
 Think about why you want a child.
 How will you deal with a possible lack of information about your child's genetic background?

 - Your feelings about adopting a child from a different ethnic background.
 How do the members of your family feel about someone from a different ethnic background coming into the family?
 How will they deal with sensitive issues that may come up?
 Will your extended family be able to embrace the child?
 How will you answer the child's questions about his or her origins?
 How will you answer questions other people may ask about the child's heritage?

 - Domestic and/or international resources for placing a child.
 Check your provincial website for adoption resources and information.
 Also, many adoption agencies and private attorneys advertise their specialty in adoption issues.
 Search the Internet for non-profit or government-regulated adoption agencies.
-Check the yellow pages in your telephone book under "adoption."

 - Your personal financial resources.
 Compare the costs and success rates of elective infertility treatment with the costs and success rates of adoption.
 Be clear about what you can afford and about your financial ability to provide for your family's needs.